TeamHeka/medkit/docs/api/core_audio.md

 ## Span

 Similary to [text spans](api:core-text:span), audio annotations have an audio span pointing to the part of the audio document that is annotated.
-Contrary to text annotations, multiple discontinous spans are not supported.
+Contrary to text annotations, multiple discontinuous spans are not supported.
 An audio annotation can only have 1 continuous span, and there is no concept of "modified spans".

 ```{eval-rst}
 .. automodule:: medkit.core.audio.span